 Taxing Money Withdrawn from the Corporation

-We can also decide at year-end to declare that funds withdrawn by the corporate owner were a salary.
-For example: If your corporate year-end is September 30th and you have withdrawn $50,000 over the course of your business year, we may decide to give you a salary of $50,000.
-Since you have not already paid payroll taxes on the funds, when we make the decision at year-end, we will need to declare a bonus.
+In addition to OR instead of a monthly payroll, we may, at year-end, declare that funds withdrawn by the corporate owner were a bonus.
+For example: If your corporate year-end is September 30th and you have withdrawn $50,000 over the course of your business year, but did not declare this as salary and pay monthly payroll taxes, we have options.
+One option is for you to repay the funds – as a tax-free loan.
+The second option is to declare a bonus.

-If we decide to declare a bonus at year-end, the rule is that the bonus is “deemed” to be paid six months after the corporate year-end (even if the money was withdrawn earlier – remember, we termed it a loan until we made the decision to change it from a loan into salary and declare a bonus).
+If we decide to declare a bonus at year-end, the rule is the bonus is “deemed” to be paid six months after the corporate year-end (even if the money was withdrawn earlier).

 Corporations paying bonuses are only legally required to remit the CPP portion of the payroll taxes.
 You can certainly pay more into the payroll tax account, to cover the income tax portion – but you can opt to have the company pay ONLY the CPP portion.
 If you choose to do this, the owner receiving the bonus will be personally responsible for the income tax.
 That tax will be due on April 30th of the year following when the bonus was deemed to be paid.
 Please note: Individuals, like corporations, will be required to prepay tax by installments if their tax owing the previous year was higher than $3,000.